 Wings Over the Prairie is one of the oldest and most visited festivals in Arkansas.
 The first National Duck Calling Contest was held on Main Street in Stuttgart, Arkansas, on November 24, 1936.
 It’s been held there ever since and has grown to an annual attendance of over 60,000.

 Besides the World Championship Duck Calling Contest (it really is a big deal), you can visit a carnival midway, see cook-offs, crafts, lots of hunting gear for sale, dances, commercial exhibits, and collectibles.
-Mack’s Prairie Wings, a local sportsman’s paradise, normally has their tent sale during the event.
+Mack’s Prairie Wings, a local sportsman’s paradise, normally has their sports gambling tent during the event, click to discover more about the local gambling scene.

 World Championship Duck Calling Contest: